OmSingh5092/OmSingh5092/README.md

 ## About me

-I am a B.Tech undergraduate from MNNIT, Prayagraj with Electronics and Communication Engineering major. <br/>
+A B.Tech undergraduate from MNNIT, Prayagraj with Electronics and Communication Engineering major. <br/>
 A software enthusiast, learning new and trending software stuffs out there!